AckerlyXu/heima/articles/service-fabric/service-fabric-reliable-services-configuration.md

 ### Default section name
 ReplicatorSecurityConfig

+>[!NOTE]
->[AZURE.NOTE] To change this section name, override the replicatorSecuritySectionName parameter to the ReliableStateManagerConfiguration constructor when creating the ReliableStateManager for this service.
+> To change this section name, override the replicatorSecuritySectionName parameter to the ReliableStateManagerConfiguration constructor when creating the ReliableStateManager for this service.

 ### Replicator configuration
 Replicator configurations configure the replicator that is responsible for making the stateful Reliable Service's state highly reliable by replicating and persisting the state locally.